bonjohen/reagent/docs/USER_GUIDE.md

 2. **Use enhanced search**: If possible, provide a Serper API key or Tavily API key for better search results.

+3. **Use interactive mode for related research**: The interactive mode makes it easy to conduct a series of related research sessions without restarting the application.

+4. **Continue with last session**: Use option 1 in the interactive menu to quickly pick up where you left off with your most recent research.

-3. **Save session IDs**: Keep track of your research session IDs for future reference.
+5. **Save session IDs**: Keep track of your research session IDs for future reference, especially for important research topics.

-4. **Review and iterate**: Use the follow-up questions to conduct additional research and deepen your understanding.
+6. **Review and iterate**: Use the follow-up questions to conduct additional research and deepen your understanding.

-5. **Combine multiple sessions**: For complex topics, consider breaking down your research into multiple sessions and combining the results.
+7. **Combine multiple sessions**: For complex topics, consider breaking down your research into multiple sessions and combining the results.

 ## Conclusion